 Prescription foods cover specific dietary requirements to mitigate a health problem.
 They are not regular food for Labradors.

 Freeze-dried foods are frozen and then the moisture is removed by desiccation.
-The resulting product retains the nutritional integrity.
+The resulting product retains nutritional integrity.
 This food can be cooked or raw and requires rehydration.
-They are flavorful, carry high nutritional value and do not contain artificial preservatives.
+They are flavorful, carry high nutritional value, and do not contain artificial preservatives.

 Human-grade dog foods contain ingredients fit for human consumption.

-Dehydrated foods are the dry feed that requires rehydration to restore the food to the original state.
+Dehydrated foods are the dry feed that requires rehydration to restore the food to its original state.
 No preservatives are used thus it is safe and healthy.

 Frozen fresh foods are closest to the natural dog diet.
 They may be cooked or raw, frozen or refrigerated.
 They are usually high-quality foods where nutritional integrity is not compromised.

 The other diets you will find on the pet food aisle are flax-free, gluten-free, GMO-free, grain-free, high protein, limited ingredient, low glycemic, low protein, and organic.

 How to Choose the Best Dog Food for Labradors?

 The best advice is to feed the Labrador with the highest quality food within your budget.